vasquini/EDLB-micropipe/README.md

 The workflow below summarises the different steps of the pipeline (with each selected tool) and the approximate run time (using GPU basecalling, averaged over 12 *E. coli* isolates sequenced on a R9.4 MinION flow cell).
 Dashed boxes correspond to optional steps in the pipeline.

 Micropipe has been written in Nextflow and uses Singularity containers.
 It can use both GPU and CPU resources.
+But this specific version of the workflow has only been tested on the Aspen cluster.

 For more information please see our publication here: https://doi.org/10.1186/s12864-021-07767-z.